janibehm/countries-react-app/README.md

 A simple React application made in Business College Helsinki lessons.
 You can see basic information about all countries, search and favourite them.
+You can also see the local weather of the country by clicking the card.

+Whatch the demo video: https://www.youtube.com/watch?v=8ZOC270Awow

 # Visit site: https://countries-react-app-three.vercel.app